 In general terms, a traumatic brain injury includes any harm resulting in damage to the brain.
 Most cases are blunt force trauma to the brain or closed head injuries.
 For example, a person’s head may hit their windshield in a collision or be struck by a falling object in a warehouse at work.
 Other accidents involve penetrating head injuries where an object actually penetrates the skull, directly damaging the brain.

 Be aware that traumatic brain injuries do not necessarily result in loss of consciousness.
 Some people with serious damage initially present only minor symptoms, like a headache.

 Brain injuries can be dangerous precisely because they often go unnoticed for some time.
 It’s important to understand the symptoms and get medical attention immediately if you have sustained a head injury.
 Here are some symptoms to look for:

 - Slurred speech patterns

-- Loss of memory (amnesia), concentration, or decision-making ability
+- Loss of memory, concentration, or ability to make decisions

 - Difficulty reading or focusing

 - Change in sleep patterns (insomnia as well as oversleeping)

 If you suspect that you or a loved one has suffered a traumatic brain injury, contact the brain injury attorneys at Emery | Reddy today so we can assess your legal and medical options.
 Calls with our experienced intake specialists are free of charge, and take just a few minutes to complete.